japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KeyToNumValuesStore.md

 `iterator` simply requests the <<stateStore, StateStore>> for <<spark-sql-streaming-StateStore.md#getRange, all state keys and values>>.

-NOTE: `iterator` is used when `SymmetricHashJoinStateManager` is requested to <<spark-sql-streaming-SymmetricHashJoinStateManager.md#removeByKeyCondition, removeByKeyCondition>> and <<spark-sql-streaming-SymmetricHashJoinStateManager.md#removeByValueCondition, removeByValueCondition>>.
+`iterator` is used when `SymmetricHashJoinStateManager` is requested to [removeByKeyCondition](SymmetricHashJoinStateManager.md#removeByKeyCondition) and [removeByValueCondition](SymmetricHashJoinStateManager.md#removeByValueCondition).

 === [[remove]] Removing State Key -- `remove` Method